 The function of the switching inputs and outputs is dependent on the connected Leuze device.
 Detailed information on this topic can be found in the respective operating instructions.

 On delivery, the SWIO 1/2 are connected in parallel on PWR IN/OUT.
 This connection can be separated with a jumper.

 7.3 BUS IN

-The MA 238i makes an EtherCAT interface available as host interface.
+The MA 255i provides a DeviceNet interface as a HOST interface.